FranciscoCerezo/DAND-P6-identity-fraud-from-enron-email/final_project.md

 ### Intelligently select features  and Feature scaling

-As we know, Features is not the same than information.
-I used GridSearchCV and selecKBest to find the influence of the number of features in the score across different classifiers: Naive Bayes, decision tree and random forest
+As we know, Features does not mean information.
+I used GridSearchCV and selecKBest to find the influence of the number of features in the score across different classifiers: Naive Bayes, decision tree and random forest.
-To select the number of features, we need to tradeoff between score maximization and not to use too much features to avoid overfitting.
+To select the number of features, we need to tradeoff between the score and not to use too much features to avoid overfitting.
 I obtained the following results:

 ![alt text](img/feat_sco.png "Results")